CryoInTheCloud/CryoCloudWebsite/CONTRIBUTING.md

 When adding a new `.ipynb` file under `book/tutorials` be sure to:

-  1. Add an entry to the table of contents `book/_toc.yml`
+  1. Add an entry to the table of contents `book/_toc.yml`; ensure ipynb's don't have the `.ipynb` filename extension in the toc.

-  1. "Clear all Outputs" before saving.
-This keeps the book source code small, but outputs are still built for the HTML webpage by Jupyter Book.
+  1. Execute all cells then save.
+Do not clear all outputs.
+This ensures cells are rendered for a static display on the Jupyterbook website.